menoRashid/jekyll-now/index.md

 layout: page
 title: Hello!
 ---
 I am a PhD student at University of California at Davis, where I am advised by [Dr. Yong Jae Lee](http://web.cs.ucdavis.edu/~yjlee/).
-I work on automating the detection of pain in horses by using deep convolutional networks.
+I work on automating the detection of pain in horses by using deep networks.

 I have had the wonderful opportunity of being a visiting research student at KTH Royal Institute of Technology in Stockholm with [Hedvig Kjellström](http://www.csc.kth.se/~hedvig/) and [Pia Haubro Anderson](https://www.slu.se/cv/pia-haubro/) at Swedish Agricultural University for Fall 2018.
 In Summer 2017 I interned with the lovely Vision/ML team at Yahoo in San Francisco.